aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ip name-server 208.67.222.222
 ```

-Now lets take a look at a slightly more complex, nested data structure, such as a dictionary with a list item.
+Now let's take a look at a slightly more complex, nested data structure, such as a dictionary with a list item.
 We will use the following portion from our data model:

 ```yaml
 # radius servers